philipwalton/blog/_articles/private-instance-variables-in-javascript.md

 * The way to declare and access a private property should be simple, convenient, and intuitive.
 * It should be clear from the code whether or not a property is private.
 * Private properties should only be accessible in the scope in which they're defined.
-* The prototype of `this` in the context of a private method should be the same as the prototype of `this` in a public method.
+* The prototype of `this` in the context of a private method should include the instance's prototype, so private methods can call public methods if they wish.
-* Dynamic changes to the instance or the constructor's prototype at runtime should never expose any private properties (lexical scoping rules should still apply).
+* Dynamic changes to the instance or the instance's prototype at runtime should never expose any private properties (lexical scoping rules should still apply).
 * The solution should be memory efficient.

 ### My Attempt